Tutor HuntTest QuestionsChemistry QuestionsYear 10 Chemistry Questions

 Which property would you expect to change steadily across a period and why?

-Which of the following describes the arrangement of electrons in shells for a neutral sodium atom (atomic number 11)?
+Which of the following is a correct electron configuration for a neutral chlorine atom (atomic number 17)?